Bella Thorne Rocks Chanel & Daisy Dukes: ‘Dress Me Up Like A Barbie’

 The actress wore a black-and-white Chanel bodysuit with an open back that showed off her freckled skin.
 The garment was split down the middle with color-blocked sections, one side black and the other side white.
 It featured the high-end brand’s famous logo in alternating colors on each half of the ensemble.

 Bella paired the bodysuit with an elaborate black-and-gold Chanel belt that sported a chain in both the back and the front.
-The front of the belt, however, was entirely gold.
+The front of the belt was entirely gold.
 It spelled out the name of the brand across the waistband of her Daisy Dukes, buckling on the side.
 An embellishment of the Chanel logo was hooked onto the belt and fell down one side.

 She completed the outfit with high-waisted, medium-wash denim shorts.
 The distressed cutoffs were so short that her derriere peeked out from beneath the bottoms.
 Fans could also see the top of black over-the-knee boots that were emblazoned with colorful flowers.

 In the first photo, Bella stood to the side as she showed off her outfit.
 She threw a look over her shoulder, staring at the camera with a seductive look on her face.
-She pulled back her brunette and turquoise hair over one shoulder, styling it into a low ponytail.
-She wore a black fedora.
+She pulled back her brunette-and-turquoise hair over one shoulder, styling it into a low ponytail, and she wore a black fedora.

 In the second snapshot, Bella made her ensemble the focal point of the photo, cutting out her head so the focus was on her body.
 This is the image in which fans got the closest look at the garments, as she showed off the items in detail.